-In our school we follow a six-year training pathway which ensures that all staff receive suitable training to undertake their role.
-To guide us we follow the Lincolnshire Safeguarding Children's Partnership (LSCP) pathway and guidance and access the expertise from the partnership.
+In our school we follow a three year training pathway which ensures that all staff receive suitable training to undertake their role.
+To guide us we follow the Lincolnshire Safeguarding Children's Partnership (LSCP) training, alongside modules from the National College.
+We are also supported with guidance and access the expertise from the partnership.